-"Of ibue an lood, lach onle will and the ff or per-ttle.
-Providence, R. I.-"I was all run down in health, was nervous, had headaches, my back ached all the time.
-I was tired and had no ambition for anything.
-I had taken a number of medicines which did me no good.
+a number of medicines which did me no good.
 One day I read about Lydia E. Pinkham's Vegetable Compound and what it had done for women, so I tried it.
 My nervousness and backache and headaches disappeared.
-I gained in weight and feel fine, so I can honestly recommend Lydia E. Pinkham's Vegetable Compound to any woman who is suffering as I was."-Mrs. ADELINE B. LYNCH, 100 Plain St., Providence, R. I. Backache and nervousness are symptoms or nature's warnings, which indicate a functional disturbance or an unhealthy condition which often develwith a more serious ailment.

-Women in this condition should not continue to drag along without help, but profit by Mrs. Lynch's experience, and try this famous root and herb remedy, Lydia E. Pinkham's Vegetable Compound-and for special advice write to Lydia E. Pinkham Med.Co., Lynn, Mass.
+I gained in weight and feel fine. weight and feel fine, so I can honestly recommend Lydia E. Pinkham's Vegetable Compound to any woman who is suffering as I was."-Mrs. ADELINE B. LYNCH, 100 Plain St., Providence, R. I. Backache and nervousness are symptoms or nature's warnings, which indicate a functional disturbance or an unhealthy condition which often develwomen in this condition should not continue to drag along without help, but profit by Mrs. Lynch's experience, and try this famous root and herb remedy, Lydia E. Pinkham's Vegetable Compound-and for special advice write to Lydia E. Pinkham Med.Co., Lynn, Mass.
 A Ticklish Bit of Tunneling.

 A very interesting bit of tunneling was recently done on the Fourteenth street tube under the East river, New York.
 The heading was being run in rock and at one point test holes showed a thickness of only eight inches of sound dry rock above the line along which the top of the tunnel was to run.
 As the tunnel was being driven without the use of compressed air it was decided to drop the upper heading four feet until this thin cover of rock was passed.
-The cast iron lining was set in place at each side of this section and the rock was removed very carefully by using a great many holes, each loaded with about one eighth of a stick of dynamite.
+The cast iron lining was set in place at each side of this section and the rock was removed very carefully by using a great many holes, each loaded with about oneeighth of a stick of dynamite.
 As each bit of rock was removed the arch of the tunnel lining was set in place.
 By this means the dangerous section was tunneled without breaking through the thin shell.
 For true blue, use Red Cross Ball Snowy-white clothes will be sure to result.
 Try it and you will always use it.
 All good grocers have it.

 Educational Caution.

 "Why do you refuse to send your daughter to a cooking school?"
 "Because I desire her to grow up to be a kind, helpful and courteous lady.
 I don't want her to be tempted to assume the arrogance characteristic of the modern cook."
-Watch That Cold I Chills and colds tend to throw an extra burden on the kidneys and poisons, that well kidneys normally throw off, accumulate.
+Watch That Cold !

+Chills and colds tend to throw an extra burden on the kidneys and poisons, that well kidneys normally throw off, accumulate.
 That may be why you have been feeling so tired, irritable and half sick since that cold.
-Don't wait for worse troubles to set If you suffer constant backache headaches, dizzy spells and irregular kidney action, get a box of Doan's Kidney Pills today.
+Don't wait for worse troubles to set in!
+If you suffer constant backache, headaches, dizzy spells and irregular kidney action, get a box of Doan's Kidney Pills today.
 Doan's are helping thousands.
-Ask your neighbor!
-An Oklahoma Case
+Ask your neighbor